 For men who face stages of male pattern baldness genetically, this stage may occur sooner than other men.
 Thus, it is crucial to be aware of male pattern baldness.

 A genetic baldness solution would be to start acting as soon as you see a red flag—natural treatments like oiling your hair to strengthen hair follicles.

 Male Pattern Baldness Stage 2: Hair thinning & M-shaped hairline

 Stage 2 of male pattern baldness can be identified at a comparatively higher degree of baldness, when hair at the temples and the forehead begins to thin more and more.
 This could also be termed as front baldness or thinning at the crown among males.
+This is one of the early signs of balding.
 Here, your forehead becomes wider and your temples more visible.
 Though this is still mostly unnoticeable, the loss of hair around the forehead creates an M-shaped hairline.

 How to treat stage 2 of male pattern baldness?